ruthcuadrado/subject-liner/README.md

 ## 💡 What makes it unique

-- 🧠 AI-generated subject lines tailored by campaign inputs
+- 🧠 AI-generated subject lines tailored by campaign inputs and email marketing best practices
 - 🎯 Five tones: Clickbait, Playful, FOMO, Promo, Straightforward
+- 🔥 Includes a WILD mode for out-of-the-box brainstorming
 - ✍️ Matching preview text (snippet) for each
 - 🖱 One-click copy + ready for testing or launch
+- ✨ A/B test mode suggests subject line pairs to test

 ---